hamudi786/in21-25a-Website/README.md

 # in21-25a-Website
 Project 2022

 Hello!
-This is out class website!
-It is open source, so you are allowed to use our code :)
+This is our class website!
+It's open source, so you are allowed to use our code :)